-Drive – If you within a few hours of Walt Disney World, your best option might be to drive.
+Drive – If you are within a few hours of Walt Disney World, your best option might be to drive.
 You also might decide to drive if you are staying off-site and will be visiting other destinations outside of Disney World.

 One thing to keep in mind is that Disney hotels (and other Orlando hotels) charge parking fees for each night of your stay, and that will cost you an extra $20-$25 per day.

 Fly – For most guests, an airplane is the most convenient way to get to Disney World.
-The Orlando International Airport is the best choice and located only 30 minutes from WDW.
+The Orlando International Airport is the best choice and is located only 30 minutes from WDW.
 There are multiple flights per day arriving from most cities in the United States and Internationally.

 Airfare is also not expensive and good discount flights can be found online with many between $100-$200.

 We recommend setting your dates and to start looking for airfare 1 year before your vacation.
 That will give you the best chance to score a deal.

 If you are booking airfare yourself, we usually find the best prices on ITA Software by Google, AirfareWatchdog, or Skyscanner.
 You can set up price alerts and they give a flexible dates option to find the best price.